RenoMuijsenberg/S3-Festival-Service/README.md

 [![SonarCloud Scan](https://github.com/RenoMuijsenberg/S3-Festival-Service/actions/workflows/sonar-cloud.yaml/badge.svg)](https://github.com/RenoMuijsenberg/S3-Festival-Service/actions/workflows/sonar-cloud.yaml)

 # Festival service
 This project is part of the 'Festival planner' application.
-The goal of the 'Festival planner' application is to quickly view what festival are upcoming and be able to add them to your Google calendar.
+The goal of the 'Festival planner' application is to quickly view what festival are upcoming and be able to add them to your Google calendar with just the press of a button.

 ### Project documentation
 * [Project description / inspiration](https://github.com/RenoMuijsenberg/S3-Festival-Planner-Angular/wiki)